 Cost of studying in Wroclaw

-Those who are interested in studying in Wroclaw will be pleased to know the city ranks third in the world for affordability.
+Those who are interested in studying in Wroclaw will be pleased to know the city ranks highly in the world for affordability.

 Tuition fees in Poland are free for Polish citizens, but international students can still benefit from this policy if they study a course taught in the Polish language and sit the same entrance exams as Polish students.